farcasterxyz/hub-monorepo/CONTRIBUTING.md

 2. Add a bridge implementation and types into `packages/core/src/addon/addon.js` and `packages/core/src/addon/addon.d.ts`
 3. Export the callable typescript function in `packages/core/src/rustfunctions.ts`.
 This function can then be used throughout the project to transparently call into Rust from Typescript

-### 3.8 DB Migrations

-One-time changes to RocksDB and the data stored can be made as a part of migrations.
-Migrations are scripts that are run once, at startup.
-They are run blocking, so you can safely make big changes before the Hub starts running.

-1. Create a new function in `apps/hubble/src/db/migrations/` that executes the change and its associated tests
-2. Increment `LATEST_DB_SCHEMA_VERSION` in `migrations.ts`
-3. Add a new entry to the `migrations` constant with the migration number and the function to execute the migration in `migrations.ts`

-When users upgrade their hub and restart, the migration is executed at startup.

 ## 4. Troubleshooting

-### Upgrading Libp2p

-1. Pick a [libp2p release](https://github.com/libp2p/js-libp2p/releases) and navigate to its [package.json](https://github.com/libp2p/js-libp2p/blob/master/package.json) file
-2. Copy the required versions of `libp2p`, `@libp2p/*`, `@chainsafe/*` `@multiformats/*` packages to our package.json
-3. For unspecified packages read their changelog and make a best guess about versions (e.g. `@chainsafe/libp2p-gossipsub` and `@libp2p/pubsub-peer-discovery`)
-4. Follow the [migration guide](https://github.com/libp2p/js-libp2p/tree/master/doc/migrations) for the versions you are upgrading to

-If you run into any unexpected issues open a discussion in the [libp2p forum](https://discuss.libp2p.io/). @achingbrain on the Filecoin slack maintains this project and can be helpful with major issues.

 ### Releasing to NPM